datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 key: 8fb45ad353
 ```

-* max(data): the maximum value will be returned (what is the max value).
+* max(data): the maximum value will be returned
-* which.max(data): the entry with the maximum value will be returned (which one has the maximum).
+* which.max(data): the entry with the maximum value will be returned
-* min(data): the minimum value will be returned (what is the min value).
+* min(data): the minimum value will be returned
-* which.min(data): the entry with the minimum value will be returned (which one has the minimum).
+* which.min(data): the entry with the minimum value will be returned

 The dataset Electorial_Votes is loaded for you.
 * Find the largest number of electorial votes